droidthings/IntrusionDetection/Documentation/Grafana.md

 Unzip the package, navigate to _bin_ folder launch _grafana-server.exe_ to launch grafana server.

-By Default Grafana runs on posr **3000**, it can be modified in file _/grafana-6.2.5/conf/defaults.ini_ file.
+By Default Grafana runs on port **3000**, it can be modified in file _/grafana-6.2.5/conf/defaults.ini_ file.
 ```
 # The http port to use
 http_port = 9000
 ```
 In this project it has been modified to **9000**

-User credentials also are by default to login to dashboard.
+User credentials also are default values to login to dashboard.
 ```
 [security]
 # default admin user, created on startup